 To ensure that you are considered for a CAS scholarship, you must tick the box that reads 'Do you wish to be considered for funding, including merit based scholarship?'

 If applicants are successful in obtaining a place at University of Cambridge, they will be given a conditional offer by the Graduate Admissions office.
 These applicants will then be considered for any awards for which they are eligible, including the Cambridge Australia Scholarships .
 Interviews are required for Cambridge Australia Masters Scholarships, but are not required, at this point, for other scholarships.
 Applicants who have been successful in their application for funding will be notified by the end of March (for PhDs) or in June/July (for Masters) for entry in October.

 When to apply

-If you are applying for Graduate study, check your specific course deadline as some are earlier than 07 December 2016 - for example, the deadline for applications to the LLM is earlier.
+If you are applying for Graduate study, check your specific course deadline.
 We request that all applicants check the Graduate Admissions website for closing deadlines.
 Almost all graduate courses start in October, but, under certain circumstances, it may be possible to start a course of research in the following January or April.

 The closing dates for individual courses can be found in the Graduate Student Prospectus or on the University of Cambridge website.